JNorthData/Excel_VBA_Automation/README.md

 3. Select Macro from the dropdown list.
 4. Choose Visual Basic Editor.

+5. In the Project panel, Right-Click on any object in 'Microsoft Excel Objects', and select 'Import File...'.
+6. Import the 'VBA_Stock_Data_3_Years.bas' file.
+It will appear as 'Module1' in the Project panel in a 'Modules' folder.
+7. Double-click 'Module1' to open it in the editor.
+8. With the cursor somewhere in the 'Module1' text, run the macro.

 ### Original Workbook

 ![Excel Workbook before applying VBA script](images/Workbook_Before.png)